Leaked Email Says Sky Hiring Only BAME or Women Correspondents

 It seems Sky News are worried about their recent lack of on-air diversity figures.
-In an email chain forwarded to Guido last night Peter Lowe, Sky’s Head of Home News, writes:
+In an email chain forwarded to Guido last night, Peter Lowe, Sky’s Head of Home News, writes:

 “The next batch of London correspondents appointed are only either BAME, or women, or both […] A reminder that our targets are 50/50 on gender and 20% ethnicity.”

-Guido has seen internal data from Sky News which shows they closely track on-air contributions to meet internal diversity targets and as of last month they had too many men contributing.
+Guido has also seen internal monitoring data from Sky News which shows they closely track on-air contributions to meet internal diversity targets and, as of last month, they had too many men contributing.
 So don’t bother applying for jobs at Sky chaps…